fgpv-vpgf/fgpv-vpgf/docs/developer/modules/core.md

 - When closing a child panel with another child panel open underneath, the parent panel remains open while the child panel closes immediately.
 - When a panel is closed, its data is also removed.
 Many watchers rely on this to signal a panel was closed.
 - Handles the animation promises so that, for example, a child panel is not destroyed until after the parent panel is closed (to avoid the panel from going blank while it closes)

+# intention.service.js

+Load and initialize requested intentions using the instructions prodvided from the configuration file.